 - Departments & Offices

-Veterinary ophthalmologists from The Ohio State University Veterinary Medical Center will offer free sight-saving eye exams for service dogs in May.
-Service Dog handlers and owners must pre-register by April 29, 2011 with the American College of Veterinary Ophthalmologists.
+Veterinary ophthalmologists from The Ohio State University Veterinary Medical Center will offer free sight-saving eye exams for service animals in May.
+Service dog handlers and owners must pre-register between now and April 30 with the American College of Veterinary Ophthalmologists.

 After a year-long process that included an extensive self-study report and three-day site visit, The Ohio State University College of Veterinary Medicine has again been accredited by the American Veterinary Medical Association Council on Education (AVMA COE) for the next seven years.
 This recognition represents the Council’s highest level of achievement for evaluating colleges.

 The Office of Career Management at The Ohio State

 University College of Veterinary Medicine is the first integrated career

 management office of any of